tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

   1. are still being evaluated against both classical and post-quantum attacks,
   2. use larger key sizes (which increases handshake packet size), and
-  3. have higher CPU utilization than classical algorithms.
+  3. have higher CPU utilization than traditional algorithms.

 All applications transmitting messages over untrusted networks can be susceptible to active or passive attacks by adversaries using CRQCs, with varying degrees of significance for both users and the underlying systems.
 This document explores Quantum-Ready usage profiles for applications specifically designed to defend against passive and on-path attacks employing CRQCs.
 TLS client and server implementations, as well as applications, can mitigate the impact of these challenges through various techniques described in subsequent sections.